 Welcome to our Graduate School

 Do you want to obtain a PhD degree and write a doctoral dissertation in the field of theology or religious studies?
-With more than 300 PhD candidates, our Graduate School of Theology and Religious Studies offers excellent opportunities for high-level academic research and doctorate studies, both residential and non-residential.
+With more than 250 PhD candidates, our Graduate School of Religion and Theology offers excellent opportunities for high-level academic research and doctorate studies, both residential and non-residential.

 Our aim is to provide you with first-class personal supervision by leading experts in an exciting and stimulating research environment.
 We offer a challenging PhD training and supervision programme and organize expert meetings and seminars in which you can present your work in progress, interact with fellow students and scholars from all over the world, and build your own network for an academic career and profession.

 Our supervisors represent a wide range of academic disciplines, brought together in the domains of Texts & Traditions and Beliefs & Practices.
 These domains cover academic research in Christian theology and the study of religion in its wide variety (Biblical studies, history of Christianity, systematic theology, ecumenics, practical theology), Islamic studies, Buddhist, Hindu and Jewish studies, ethics, philosophy of religion, comparative religion, interreligious dialogue, social-scientific study of religion, religion in the public domain and multiple religious belonging, and so on and so forth.
 Our research projects aim to serve the academic community, society and faith communities all over the world.